Conjectural Variations in Competitive Dynamic Pricing: A Learning Foundation via Experimentation Design and Feedback Structure: Introduction

+In Section~\ref{sec:converge_rate}, we establish an explicit finite-sample convergence guarantee.
+Subject to the conditions that imply convergence to the feedback- and experimentation-induced CV equilibrium, the mean squared price error decays on the order of $T^{-1/2}$ up to logarithmic factors.
+This is the same order as the optimal mean-squared rate established for related Nash-convergence bandit-feedback games \cite{ba2025doubly}.
+Hence, simple learning algorithms based on practical price experimentation and misspecified local linear demand models can achieve convergence guarantees that match the best-known rates in related settings, even when the limiting equilibrium is a nonzero-CV equilibrium rather than Nash.

+In Section~\ref{sec:examples}, we provide conditions on demand for convergence of the learning dynamics to a CV equilibrium.
+The intuition is that the fitted local pricing target must not move too sharply when current prices change.
+This can fail for two reasons: competitive and conjectural effects may be too strong relative to own-price effects, or demand may be too curved for the local linear approximation.
+We formalize these forces through demand derivatives, separating first-order competitive and conjectural effects from curvature effects that reflect changes in the local demand slope.
+This yields simple criteria in standard models.
+For linear demand, the condition takes a form similar to standard diagonal dominance.
+For multinomial logit demand (MNL), stability typically holds when market shares are not too large.

-Taken together, our results identify the correlation structure of price experimentation as a structural determinant of equilibrium selection.
-We show that correlated experimentation induces a systematic bias that steers the market toward a distinct Conjectural Variations equilibrium.
-Specifically, under standard conditions of strategic complementarities, this bias leads to supra-competitive prices, even though firms neither communicate nor explicitly aim to coordinate.
-This finding shows that experimentation does more than inform a firm’s own demand estimates.
-It also acts as an equilibrium selection force in the market.
-The specific design and timing of experiments serve as an implicit market design lever, governing whether pricing algorithms recover the Nash equilibrium or converge to supra-competitive equilibria.
+Taken together, our results identify the joint structure of price feedback and experimentation as a determinant of equilibrium selection.
+Correlated experimentation with omitted rival prices induces a systematic learning bias, captured by an endogenous conjecture matrix, that can move the market away from Nash toward a CV equilibrium.
+Under strategic complementarities, positive induced conjectures raise prices relative to Nash, even though firms neither communicate nor explicitly coordinate; other feedback structures can generate zero or negative conjectures, leading to Nash or below-Nash outcomes.
+Thus, experimentation and feedback affect markets not only by improving individual demand estimates, but also by shaping the price dynamics and equilibrium selected by decentralized pricing algorithms.